ncoghlan/misc/notes/python3/questions_and_answers.rst

-So far, we haven't even seen a concerted effort to create a community "Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospect of a successful Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
-Heck, even creating and maintaining a *list* of the available backports hasn't happened (although such a list likely *would* be useful for Python 2.x users wishing to access Python 3 standard library features, as well as users that initially learned Python 3 and need to start maintaining a Python 2 application).
+So far, we haven't even seen a concerted effort to create a community "Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospects for a successful Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
+Heck, until I added it to the `Python 2 or Python 3`_ page on the Python wiki, nobody had even put in the minimal effort needed to create a shared list of the standard library additions in 3.x that were also available on PyPI.
+This suggests that users that desire Python 3 features in Python 2 are willing and able to do the backports themselves in the cases where it matters, and this has the added benefit of potentially decoupling future updates of those modules from the CPython upgrade cycle (which is critical for software that aims to support multiple versions with a minimum of effort).

 A crash in general Python adoption would also make us change our minds, but Python is working its way into more and more niches *despite* the